 Remember depending on the home's location some homeowners can get hundreds of applications.
 You want to send an application that is well thought out, grammatically correct and relevant.

 Some homeowners will want to know why you want to house sit their house.
 The key here is, to be honest.

 You never know what will appeal to people.
-We have successfully got house sits and made life long friends from being honest and telling people we are travelling and want to get deep into the local culture and just genuinely miss having pets.
+We have successfully got house sits and made life long friends from being honest and telling people we are travelling, and that we want to get deep into the local culture and we just genuinely miss having pets in our lives.

 You can't pick when or for how long people go away for.
 You need to be flexible and have no expectations for homes, times, locations or pets.